Cart 0

 SDG 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-SEGA has 15 years of experience working with marginalized Tanzanian girls and has created several programs that address the needs of girls at different stages of their lives.
-Anchored around a girls’ boarding school serving 280+ girls each year SEGA offers a holistic curriculum in a safe environment.
+SEGA has 16 years of experience working with marginalized Tanzanian girls and has created several programs that address the needs of girls at different stages of their lives.
+Anchored around a girls’ boarding school serving 290+ girls each year SEGA offers a holistic curriculum in a safe environment.

-From 2013-2022, out of 424 SEGA graduates 392 were pursuing higher education degrees, 14 had paying jobs in the formal employment sector, and 19 had their own business.
+From 2013-2023, out of 500 SEGA graduates 417 were pursuing higher education degrees, 21 had paying jobs in the formal employment sector, and 49 had their own business.

 SDG 5: Achieve gender equality and empower all women and girls.

-The SEGA Girls' Business Development Program is currently reaching 34 SEGA and Modern Girl graduates.
+The SEGA Business Development Program is currently reaching 58 SEGA and Modern Girl graduates.
 The program teaches graduates how to generate and control their own income through the development of local, profitable, small businesses, and provides young women with training in business skills topics including business plan development and continued mentoring.
 SEGA also empowers students to become fully engaged in the tourism sector to lead in tourism and hospitality-related enterprises through Hospitality courses and visitor-hosting student programs.

 SDG 13: Take urgent action to combat climate change and its impacts.